 Section 3.3.
 Fundamental Rights and General Principles of Union Law

-There is no closed list of fundamental rights and general principles of the law of the union but we can cite:
+There is no closed list of fundamental rights and general principles of union law, but we can cite:

 - Fundamental rights

 - freedom to exercise a professional activity,

 - inviolability of the home;